harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/rapi-vs-dasi.md

 ## RAPI vs DASI

-Software Harmonization of questionnaires is vital when comparing psychological instruments like the Rutgers Alcohol Problem Index (RAPI) and the Drug, Alcohol and Self Injury Questionnaire (DASI).
+Software harmonisation of questionnaires is vital when comparing psychological instruments like the Rutgers Alcohol Problem Index (RAPI) and the Drug, Alcohol and Self Injury Questionnaire (DASI).
 "RAPI vs DASI," is a common issue faced by professionals who deal with these indices but, with the Harmony tool, you can proficiently compare these surveys across languages and obtain a percentage match between each item.

 ## Compare the items in RAPI and DASI